-The honest performance answer for print-on-demand: judge both on contribution margin per order (revenue minus product COGS minus fees minus ad cost), not on the ROAS each platform self-reports.
-The platforms attribute the same buyer twice; the warehouse doesn't.
+The honest verdict: judge both on contribution margin per order (revenue minus product COGS minus fees minus ad cost), not the ROAS each platform self-reports.
+The platforms attribute the same buyer twice; your warehouse doesn't.

 What "performance" actually means on each platform